Week 5: Functions

 How to test this function?
 Consider first setting all parameters to 1 and calculate the expected result by hand.
 See if your function returns the same result.
 Try some more interesting values and see if the function returns the expected result.

 Wind chill is the lowering of body temperature due to the flow of cool air.
-The perceived temperature is denoted by wind chill temperature \(T_{WC}\).
+The perceived temperature is the wind chill temperature \(T_{WC}\).
 The cooling effect depends on air temperature \(T\) and wind speed \(v\) with the formula:

 \[ T_{WC} = 13.12 + 0.6215 T - 11.37 v^{0.16} + 0.3965 T v^{0.16} \]